For our hosted Collectives who would like to disburse direct cash assistance

 Please note that the invite expense feature can enable someone more familiar with the Platform to fill out most of the required information for an expense.
 Then, the Recipient will get an email and will simply need to confirm.
 This can result in more people being able to directly submit their own expenses, and should be used where possible.

 All transactions over $600 via payment apps may be taxable for the Recipient.
-Initiatives should exercise judgement when transferring money via these services and use our built-in payment tools when possible.
+Collectives should exercise judgement when transferring money via these services and use our built-in payment tools when possible.

-Initiatives may not disburse cash to Recipients with whom the Volunteer or the Initiative organizers have a relationship or conflict of interest, e.g. family members, business partners, employees, or major donors to the Initiative.
+Collectives may not disburse cash to Recipients with whom the Volunteer or the Collective organizers have a relationship or conflict of interest, e.g. family members, business partners, employees, or major donors to the Collective.

 Process for authorization of cash assistance programs

-The Initiative submits information to OCF describing the cash assistance program it wishes to run (see below).
+The Collective submits information to OCF describing the cash assistance program it wishes to run (see below).

 OCF reviews the proposed cash assistance program.

-If the program proposal is approved, the Initiative organizer signs the OCF terms of fiscal sponsorship.*
+If the program proposal is approved, the Collective organizer signs the OCF terms of fiscal sponsorship.*

 Volunteers distribute cash payments to Recipients as described in the program proposal, and collect certain information about the transactions (see below).

-Volunteers submit a reimbursement expense to the Initiative budget on the Platform, including the required information (see below).
+Volunteers submit a reimbursement expense to the Collective budget on the Platform, including the required information (see below).

 OCF reviews the reimbursement expense to ensure it contains all of the required information and fits the context of the overall cash assistance program, and then proceeds to reimburse the Volunteer.